-In a chilled medium bowl, gently whip the heavy cream.
-The heavy cream will have peaks and will stick to a spoon.
-OPTIONAL: you can add a bit of pure vanilla extract and sugar to the heavy cream before whipping.
-This is not necessary but some prefer sweeter cream.
+- In a chilled medium bowl, gently whip the heavy cream.
+Add a bit of pure vanilla extract and sugar to the heavy cream before whipping.

-To prepare your glass.
-Fill the glass with warm water to warm the glass.
+- To prepare the glass. * Fill glass with warm water to warm the glass.
 Empty the water.

 - My Dad does not warm the glasses.
 He only uses the spoon in the glass while pouring the hot coffee to prevent the glass from cracking.

 - I have used other sweeteners.
 My Dad sticks with white sugar.